nasa/oceandata-notebooks/README.md

 jupytext --sync $(git ls-files book/notebooks)
 ```

+### Create a New Notebook

+> [!Note]
+> Create new notebooks by copying `COPYME.ipynb` into the `notebooks` folder.

+When you save your new notebook, watch for a new markdown file to appear in the `book/notebooks` folder and add that file to your commit.

 ## For Maintainers

-The following subsections provide additional information on the structure of this repo and maintenance tips.
+The following subsections provide additional information on the structure of this repo and maintenaner tasks.
 Maintainers are responsible for building HTML files for hosting the content online, which also tests that the notebooks run successfully in an isolated Python environment.

 > [!Warning]